phonegap/phonegap-plugin-push/README.md

 Where *icon* is the name of an image in the Android *drawables* folder.
 Writing a hook to describe how to copy an image to the Android *drawables* folder is out of scope for this README but there is an [excellent tutorial](http://devgirl.org/2013/11/12/three-hooks-your-cordovaphonegap-project-needs/) that you can copy.

-*iconColor* is one of the supported formats #RRGGBB or #AARRGGBB or one of the following names: 'red', 'blue', 'green', 'black', 'white', 'gray', 'cyan', 'magenta', 'yellow', 'lightgray', 'darkgray', 'grey', 'lightgrey', 'darkgrey', 'aqua', 'fuchsia', 'lime', 'maroon', 'navy', 'olive', 'purple', 'silver', 'teal'.
+*iconColor* is one of the supported formats #RRGGBB or #AARRGGBB or one of the following names: 'red', 'blue', 'green', 'black', 'white', 'gray', 'cyan', 'magenta', 'yellow', 'lightgray', 'darkgray', 'grey', 'lightgrey', 'darkgrey', 'aqua', 'fuchsia', 'lime', 'maroon', 'navy', 'olive', 'purple', 'silver', 'teal'. *iconColor* is supported on Android 5.0 and greater.

 Please follow the [Android icon design guidelines](https://www.google.com/design/spec/style/icons.html#) when creating your icon.